VigneshR-ML/Automata/README.md

 Issue in workflow:
-workflows/editor/{id} – needs to be fixed
+workflows/editor/{id} – Dynamic ID should be fixed

 API keys for Slack, Discord, and Notion need to be added